Managing crop residue to reduce optimum nitrogen fertilizer inputs and increase yield

 December 2021

-In October 2021 field sites were flagged, soil sampled and respective corn and soybeans residue treatments were implemented after crop harvest.
-Soil moisture and temperature sensors were ordered and plans for deployment in field sites were put in place for early March 2022.
-In September, drone pictures were taken.
+In October field sites were flagged, soil sampled, and respective corn and soybeans residue treatments were implemented after crop harvest.
+Soil moisture and temperature sensors we ordered and plans for employment in field sites were put in place for early March of 2022.